sychan/kb_sdk_docs/source/references/troubleshooting.rst

 Getting Java-related errors trying to run kb-sdk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Java may not be installed or the path may not be set properly.
+Java may not be installed, or the path may not be set properly.
 Please follow the directions for installation of Java at |dependencies_link|  and then set your *JAVA\_HOME* with

 ::